marloncard/udacity-linux-server-config/README.md

   * Look for "Port 22" and change to "Port 2200"
   * Look for the line `PasswordAuthentication yes` and change to `no` to disable password authentication.

-2. Check your UFW status: `sudo ufw status`; it should be 'inactive'
-  * Run the following commands:
+2. Check your UFW status: `sudo ufw status` (it should be 'inactive') and then run the following commands:
   ```
   sudo ufw default deny incoming
   sudo ufw default allow outgoing